nikl881/nortstack/README.md

 2. Video
   i.
 Play the external video file on index.html. ii.
-Play the video file on a small screensize
+Play the video file on a small screensize.

 3. Links
   i.
 Mouseover the footer buttons to see green color as part of the design.